MarcinOrlowski/laravel-api-response-builder/README.md

     protected static function buildResponse($code, $message, $data = null);

-For example, to remove `locale` field but add server time and timezone to returned response, create `MyResponseBuilder.php` file in `app/` folder with the following content:
+For example, you want to get rid of `locale` field and add server time and timezone to returned responses.
+First, create `MyResponseBuilder.php` file in `app/` folder (both location and class name can be anything you wish, just remember to adjust the namespace too) and override `buildResponse()` method which builds normalized response array for all the helper methods.
+So the class content should be as follow:

     <?php